Report from the edge

 The project proposes documentary photography as a reading tool for contemporary territorial identity and a visual evidence of how the habits, society and economy may influence and affect those spaces at the margins.
 In this perspective, the photographic reading becomes the source and the rough material for producing new ideas and inspirations that can be integrated into the processes of planning and policy-making, also through the establishment of long-term partnerships with experts and professionals from different disciplines as well as urban centres and partner institutions in those four cities.
 In this context, the collective Urban Reports presents itself as the platform for developing, gathering and sharing the knowledge produced.

-With this project, we would like to explore the edge of the city adopting photography as a tool to understand the collective identity of territories in transition.
-The project is a catalogue of those territories and landscapes: each city represents an episode, an attempt to make a different narrative of those well-known cities and explore those spaces of misty identity in a liquid territory, where people and goods, services, economy and territorial governance go far beyond the municipal limits.
+With this project, we would like to explore the edge of the city adopting photography as a tool to understand the identity of territories undergoing radical changes.
+The project is a catalogue of those territories and landscapes, explored along a three-axis thematic framework: urban forms, infrastructures and transitional areas.
+Each city represents an episode, an attempt to make a different narrative of those well-known cities and explore those spaces of misty identity in a liquid territory, where people and goods, services, economy and territorial governance go far beyond the municipal limits.
 Territories whose representation is still missing.

 ‘How do we give a representation to this reality?’
 With the ambition to document and better understand what are the forms and morphologies of the city borders today, the project produces a supplementary tool of analysis and reflection to the urban planning practice, proposing itself as an experimental means of observation of the mutation and endless evolution of urban landscapes.